 Francesco Lotoro: What happened in the camps is more than an artistic phenomena.
 We have to think of this music as a last testament.
 We have to perform this music like Beethoven, Mahler, Schumann.
 These musicians, for me, wanted only one desire: that this music can be performed.

 Lotoro is building what he calls a "citadel" in his hometown of Barletta.
 Thanks to a grant from the Italian government, he plans to break ground at this abandoned distillery.
 A campus for the study of concentrationary music, it will include a library, a museum, a theater, and will house more than 10,000 items Lotoro has collected.

 Jon Wertheim: You described what you're doing as a mitzvah, this Jewish term for a good deed.
 I think a lot of people would say what you're doing goes well beyond a good deed.

 Francesco Lotoro (Translation): I don't know maybe I am doing a good thing.
 When I complete this research we'll talk about it again.
 And then we will see if we truly did more than doing a good thing.
 For the time being I only see all of this as expensive, difficult, at times discouraging, but it has to be done until the end.

 Like a musician who benefits from word of mouth, Francesco Lotoro and his remarkable work are starting to build a worldwide fan base.

-Just last month alone, he performed in Toronto, Jerusalem and at a concert hall in Sao Paolo, Brazil.
+He has performed in Toronto, Jerusalem and at a concert hall in Sao Paolo, Brazil.
 And that's where we end our story tonight, as Francesco Lotoro brings to life the music he has rescued.

 Produced by Katherine Davis.
 Associate producer, Jennifer Dozor.
 Broadcast associate, Cristina Gallotto.
 Edited by Stephanie Palewski Brumbach and Patrick Lee.